Wiretap Channels with Random States Non-Causally Available at the Encoder: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{SEC:preliminaries} provides notation and basic definitions and properties.
-In Section \ref{SEC:soft_covering}, we define the setup of soft-covering for superposition codebooks and state the strong SCL.
-Section \ref{SEC:SDWTC} describes the SD-WTC with non-causal encoder CSI and gives the lower bound on its SS-capacity.
-In Section \ref{SEC:Special_Cases} we discuss the results and compare them to previous works.
-The same section also states some tight SS-capacity results and contains the example that shows the superiority of our scheme compared to \cite{SDWTC_Chen_HanVinck2006,SDWTC_2Sided_Liu2007}.
-Proofs are provided in Section \ref{SEC:proofs}, while Section \ref{SEC:summary} summarizes the main achievements and insights of this work.
+In Section \ref{SEC:SDWTC} we describe the SD-WTC with non-causal encoder CSI and state the lower bound on its SS-capacity.
+Section \ref{SEC:Special_Cases} discusses our result and compares it to previous works, and also states some tight SS-capacity results.
+The proof of our main theorem is provided in Section \ref{SUBSUBSEC:SDWTC_lower_bound_proof}, while Section \ref{SEC:summary} summarizes the main achievements and insights of this work.